 - Ensure farm-worker safety and health.

-- Provide healthy, locally produced food for the campus and community.
+- Providing healthy, locally produced food for the campus and community since 1996.

 Farm Raised Produce Distribution Sites

 - The College Dining Hall purchases salad greens, tomatoes, and other specialty crops in season.
 Cherry tomatoes are a big hit at the salad bar!

 - The community market share program is our biggest produce outlet.
 Families from the community “join the farm” each year as members, and are provided with fresh food weekly throughout the farm season.
 Members have the option to work on the farm for discounts, pick some extra crops, walk the gardens, and participate in farm events.

 - Our campus market stand at Fulton Farm on the Wilson Campus is open to students, staff, faculty and the public Wednesday afternoons, 2 to 5 p.m., June through November.

 - Watch for additonal pick-ups at Fulton Farm during the off-season winter months.